KenHuffman/hctutorial/README.md

 This Java tool is an implementation of the [Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding) algorithm.

-The old Unix [pack](https://www.unix.com/man-page/all/1/pack) command used Huffman Coding, so the term is used here although the file format of this Java code is not compatible with the old "C" code.
+The old Unix [pack](https://www.unix.com/man-page/linux/1/pack/) command used Huffman Coding, so the term is used here although the file format of this Java code is probably not compatible with the old "C" code.

 The Huffman Algorithm can apply to compressing streams of any type of object.
 The code includes a input stream readers of characters and another for bytes.